medale/spark-mail/presentation/SparkMailPresentation.md

     * (String, Int) represents (userName, # of folders for that user)

-* Create an RDD from just the values
+* Create an RDD from just the values (folder sizes for all users)
 * Gather statistics on values (DoubleRDDFunction) (count, min, max, mean, stddev)
 * Create a histogram (DoubleRDDFunction)